-The best way to strike the ball is with your inside of foot.
+The best way to strike the ball is with the inside of the foot.
 This will allow you to control your shot, as well as keep it on target.
 You can also use this technique when striking with laces or the sole of your foot (if you’re playing against someone who has a faster reaction time).j

-If you have a slower reaction time and need more power behind each strike, try striking from outside of heel instead!
-This gives off more force behind each strike and makes it easier for even beginners to control their shots effectively in practice sessions or matches against other players who may be older than them but not necessarily better than them – which could lead into some frustrating moments at times when things aren’t going well overall due mainly due lackadaisical attitude towards practice sessions/games etc…
+If you have a slower reaction time and need more power behind each strike, try striking from outside of the heel instead!
+This gives off more force behind each strike and makes it easier for even beginners to control their shots effectively in practice sessions or matches against other players who may be older than them but not necessarily better than them – which could lead to some frustrating moments at times when things aren’t going well overall due mainly due lackadaisical attitude towards practice sessions/games etc…

 The shoes should be comfortable.
 The shoes should be lightweight.
 The shoes should be flexible.
-The shoes should have good grip, especially on the bottom of your foot (it’s important to have good traction).
+The shoes should have a good grip, especially on the bottom of your foot (it’s important to have good traction).

 Your soccer cleats need to fit well so they don’t move around while you’re running or playing soccer, but also so they don’t slip off your feet if you’re walking up stairs.

-Your goal as a defender is to keep the ball out of your own net.
+Your goal as a defender is to keep the ball out of your net.
 To do this, you need to stay low and have a good grip on the ball.
 Keep your balance by staying low in front of the ball and keeping both feet moving forward at all times.
-Keep your head up so that you can see where teammates are running towards the opponent’s goal (or away from it).
+Keep your head up so that you can see where teammates are running toward the opponent’s goal (or away from it).
 This will help ensure that they don’t fall over their own feet trying to get back into position after being caught off guard by an opposing player who has already scored a goal or two!

 It’s important to move laterally.
 Movement is important for all sports and soccer cleats.